wearetheframers/frame-core-wip/docs/API/frame/framer/brain/brain.md

 ## Key Features

-- **Perception Integration**: Processes sensory input to inform decision-making.
+- **Perception Integration**: Processes a wide range of inputs to inform decision-making.
+These perceptions are not limited to human senses and can include any type of information or stimulus that can be analyzed by the language model.
 - **Memory Utilization**: Uses stored memories to enhance decision accuracy.
 - **Thought Generation**: Generates thoughts based on perceptions and memories.